suomipelit/tapankaikki4/README.md

 Tapan Kaikki is a top view shooter game.
 The sole purpose of the game is to kill everything that moves.
 1-4 players.

+This is a fork of the open-source release of Tapan Kaikki 4 (available [here]( https://sourceforge.net/projects/tapankaikki/)), with some minor bug fixes, ported to Linux and Mac, and converted to use CMake as the build system.

 Requirements
 ------------